slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 disruptive and disintegrating character is what is expressed in the tearing of the light cortex into smaller and disseminated spheres.

-Of the *Puruṣa* we are also told that it has ''a thousand eyes''.
+Of the *Puruṣa* we are also told that it has "a thousand eyes''.
 Ignacio de Loyola speaks of a vision that frequently became to him: a glow that sometimes took the shape of a snake, and seemed filled of shining eyes.
-Monoimo the Arab teaches that the primitive man possessed '' many faces and many eyes''.
+Monoimo the Arab teaches that the primitive man possessed "many faces and many eyes".
 Caesarius of Heisterbach says of the *Anthropos*, the first man, that it was like a sphere and had eyes everywhere (*ex omni parte oculata*).
-Angela of Foligno, in one occasion, saw in the host ''dos ojos esplendidísimos tan grandes que parecía que de la hostia solamente quedaban los bordes''.
+Angela of Foligno, in one occasion, saw in the host "dos ojos esplendidísimos tan grandes que parecía que de la hostia solamente quedaban los bordes".
 She also
-recalls: '' ($\ldots$) una vez no ante la hostia, sino en la celda, se me aparecieron ojos con tan gran belleza y tan deleitables que ciertamente no creo que pierda nunca la alegría''.
+recalls: "($\ldots$) una vez no ante la hostia, sino en la celda, se me aparecieron ojos con tan gran belleza y tan deleitables que ciertamente no creo que pierda nunca la alegría".

 The association between the emergence of consciousness and phenomena involving multiple lights is not, as we see, unusual.
 Its vinculation